gcc-mirror/gcc/gcc/config/rs6000/cell.md

 ;; This file simulate PPU processor unit backend of pipeline, maualP24.
 ;; manual P27, stall and flush points
-;; IU, XU, VSU, dispatcher decodes and dispatch 2 insns per cycle in program ;;  order, the grouped adress are aligned by 8
+;; IU, XU, VSU, dispatcher decodes and dispatch 2 insns per cycle in program ;;  order, the grouped address are aligned by 8
 ;; This file only simulate one thread situation
 ;; XU executes all fixed point insns(3 units, a simple alu, a complex unit, ;;   and load/store unit)